Our Funding Criteria

 Registered charities which benefit people with disabilities

-Projects located in the South West, mainly in Devon and Cornwall
+Projects located in the South West, benefitting people who live in Devon and Cornwall

 We are looking for local and regional charities, which are